slave-blocker/voider/README.md

 there are still bugs on running python3 mgmt.py as root. run "#python3 mgmt.py" 1 and "#python3 mgmt.py" 2 until it returns no exceptions.

+if executing : "#python3 mgmt.py" then press 1

+does not spit : "Something went wrong" then the install is successful.

 **How to use** :

 Buy a GXP1610 IP phone.